IBM/z_ansible_collections_samples/ims/ims_provisioning/roles/install-bzip2/README.md

 --------------

 - ### **  uss_utilities_path **
-   where MVSUTILS/MVSCMD and other needed tools/scripts are installed on z/OS target node
+   where MVSUTILS/MVSCMD and other needed tools/scripts are installed on z/OS target node.

 Dependencies